cert-manager/website/content/en/docs/design/kubectl-cert-manager-install/index.md

 ### It's not Helm

 It's an emotional and anecdotal reason, but there seem to be a significant number of users who prefer not to use `helm`.
-This may be a legacy of the complexity and security problems associated with the Helm 2 and it's `tiller` component, but nevertheless, we have spoken to at least three colleagues who would not use Helm in their deployment process.
+This may be a legacy of the complexity and security problems associated with the Helm 2 and its `tiller` component, but nevertheless, we have spoken to at least three colleagues who would not use Helm in their deployment process.
 Those same users point to `linkerd install` and `istioctl install` as examples of project specific tools which allow them to customize the installation of those projects without using Helm.